betsol/ng-module/readme.md

 ## Developer guide

-Fork, clone, create a feature branch, commit, create a PR.
+Fork, clone, create a feature branch, implement your feature, cover it with tests, commit, create a PR.

 Run:

 - `npm install && bower install` to initialize the project
 - `gulp build` to re-build the dist files
+- `gulp test` or `karma start` to test the code

 Do not add dist files to the PR itself.
 We will re-compile the module manually each time before releasing.